 Being arrested and charged with drunk driving can be a truly terrifying experience.
 It can leave you in a state of shock and disorientation.
 That is what it is supposed to do.
 The prosecutorial system is designed to intimidate you; it is designed to strike fear into your heart and make you say and do things that may not be in your interests.

 Do not give into this feeling.
 Remember that you have rights, and that the governing principle of law in this country is innocent until proven guilty.
-If you have been arrested, say nothing until you have spoken with a drunk driving attorney northampton.
+If you have been arrested, say nothing until you have spoken with a drunk driving accident lawyer columbus ga.

 Your Right To Remain Silent